The combinatorial formula for open gravitational descendents: Trivalent and critical nodal graphs

-\end{nn} Note that the restriction of a good ordering to a subset of $H^I$ induces an order on its elements. \begin{proof}[Proof of Lemma \ref{lem:or_indep}] Take any $\K\in\K(G).$ We recall from Lemma \ref{lem:vertex_flip} that any other element of $\K(G)$ can be obtained from $\K$ by successive flips in vertices.
+Figure \ref{fig:good_order_fig} illustrates a good ordering.
+Note that the restriction of a good ordering to a subset of $H^I$ induces an order on its elements. \begin{proof}[Proof of Lemma \ref{lem:or_indep}] Take any $\K\in[\K].$ We recall from Lemma \ref{lem:vertex_flip} that any other element of $[\K]$ can be obtained from $\K$ by successive flips in vertices.
 It will thus be suffices to prove that the orientations induced by $\K,\K'$ are the same when $\K,\K'$ differ by a single flip in vertex $v.$ It will be enough to prove that $\mathfrak{o}_{(G,\K)}=\mathfrak{o}_{(G,\K')}$

-Fix a good ordering $n.$ By definition where the order of the wedging is the order $n$ restricted to $H_\K.$ The sign difference between $\mathfrak{o}_{(G,\K)},\mathfrak{o}_{(G,\K')}$ can be found geometrically by the following procedure.
+Fix a good ordering $n.$ By definition where the order of the wedging is the order $n$ restricted to $H_\K.$ The sign difference between $\mathfrak{o}_{(G,\K)},\mathfrak{o}_{(G,\K')}$ can be found geometrically by the following procedure, also illustrated in Figure \ref{fig:good_order_pf}.
 Define